harshithamaripally24/fullstackproject/README.md

 **Configuration**

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine using git clone <repository-url>

-   git clone <repository-url>
+2. To protect sensitive configuration data, we created the .env file

-2. Go to the src/main/resources folder.
+   Go to the src/main/resources folder.

    Create a new file named .env in this folder.